One drawback of the NQ Pullback I Strategy is that it takes into consideration the period from 2001 to 2003 which included the Dotcom bubble burst.

 Including these extreme case scenarios in the backtesting modeling process offers the advantage of having a strategy that is better suited for market crashes.
 However this comes at a cost as more common market conditions are not fully taken advantage of.

-To mitigate this effect one can exclude extreme periods from the modelling process and give more weighting to more recent market conditions.
+To mitigate this effect one can exclude extreme periods from the modeling process and give more weighting to more recent market conditions.
 This was done by backtesting the strategy over the last 11 years, from 2006 to 2016.
 Doing so one generates different strategy parameters that are more suited to moderate market conditions.
-We use these parameters for the NQ Long II.
+We use these parameters for the NQ Pullback II.

-Using the Risk Reward ratio as a comparison metric, the NQ Long II strategy is about 6.2 times better than a buy and hold approach in the Nasdaq 100 index.
+Using the Risk Reward ratio as a comparison metric, the NQ Pullback II strategy is about 5.2 times better than a buy and hold approach in the Nasdaq 100 index.
+This is achieved by limiting the drawdowns and thus maximizing the Return on Capital.

 It is worth noting that in the above discussion, the monies generated from the NQ Long I strategy were not re-invested in the system.
 On the other hand, by its nature, a buy and hold approach automatically re-invests any monies that are generated.

-Thus one could potentially increase the returns of the NQ Long I system by re-investing some of the monies generated.
+Thus one could potentially significantly increase the returns of the NQ Long I system by re-investing some of the monies generated.
 That said, investing in the Futures Markets requires different considerations than investing in a stock or an ETF.
-For a more complete discussion between the two approaches, including risk considerations and money management, please read our post Investing in the Futures Markets.
+For a more complete discussion between the two approaches, including risk considerations and money management, please read our posts Investing in the Futures Markets and Compounding With Futures.

-- If you think that another 2001 or 2008 scenario is unlikely then you might favor NQ Long II.
-This strategy had a loosing year in 2008 which was a strong down market but more than made it up in 2013 and 2015 which were strong up-trending markets.
+- If you think that another 2001 scenario is unlikely then you might favor NQ Pullback II.
+This strategy had a good year in 2008 which was a strong down market and took full advantage of 2013 which was a strong up-trending market.

-- On the other hand, if you think that the recent bull market is close to being done and we might be in for another downturn soon, then you might prefer NQ Long I as it does better in down markets.
+- On the other hand, if you think that the recent bull market is close to being done and we might be in for another downturn soon, then you might prefer NQ Pullback I as it is a more conservative strategy and will do better in adverse market conditions.

-- Finally, if like me you don’t like to guess as to what the market is going to do next, then you would want to allocate capital to both NQ Long I and NQ Long II.
-That way, no matter what the market does you”ll be well positioned to take advantage of it.
+- Finally, if like me you don’t like to guess as to what the market is going to do next, then you would want to allocate capital to both NQ Pullback I and NQ Pullback II.
+That way, no matter what the market does you’ll be well positioned to take advantage of it.